dg1223/generative-ai_LLM/README.md

 ### Preparation

 At first, I [studied the basics of Large Language Models](#additional-references) (LLM).
 I read about how they are trained, fine-tuned, sometimes optimized for performance ([quantized](https://towardsdatascience.com/which-quantization-method-is-right-for-you-gptq-vs-gguf-vs-awq-c4cd9d77d5be)) and what LLM hallucination means.
-I also crafted a **prompt** (see [Appendix B: Prompt](#appendix-b-prompt)) to feed the LLM by following instructions given on the challenge page.
+I also crafted a **prompt** (see [Appendix B: Prompt](#appendix-b-prompt)) to feed the LLM.

 ### Shortlist LLMs